martin-ottens/proto2testbed/README.md

 1. Create a base image with a basic OS installation
 2. Install the Instance Manager and additional dependencies to create a base disk images for experiments.
 Additional dependencies can be software, configurations and so on that does not change for different testbed runs or are identical for all Instances in a testbed.
 By performing the installation at an early stage, the startup time of a Testbed can be reduced.
 A base disk image can be used by multiple Instances and is not modified during testbed runs.
 A disk images used in a testbed run needs the Installation of the Instance Manager.
 3. During the startup of a testbed, Instances are created from the base images as defined in the `testbed.json`.
 Some initial preparation is done by *cloud-init* at startup.
 4. After the startup, a setup script can be executed on the Instance that is provided in the Testbed Package.
-Additional and testbed run/Instance dependend dependencies (e.g., kernel modules or software that is to be evaluated in the testbed) can be installed by the setup script (loaded from within the testbed package or downloaded from the internet (when management network is enabled)).
+Additional and testbed run/Instance specific dependencies (e.g., kernel modules or software that is to be evaluated in the testbed) can be installed by the setup script (loaded from within the testbed package or downloaded from the internet (when management network is enabled)).
 The setup scripts also needs to perform the network configuration of the Instances.
 5. When the setup is completed, the Instances are ready for the experiment and Applications are executed, pushing results (time series data) to the Controller or marking files for preservation when the testbed is stopped.
 After the Experiment is completed, the testbed is shut down - all Instances and the virtual topology is fully destroyed.

 ## 5. Interacting with Proto²Testbed